vozhyk-/java-tanks/README.md

 ##Protocol

+###Commands

+Command does not take arguments or return anything unless specified otherwise.

 * `'N' NewGame`
     Creates new game on the server.
 * `'J' Join`
     Joins previously created game or randomly choosen by server.
+Returns `joinreply`.
 * `'R'  Ready`
     Sets player state to ready.
 * `'c'  SetConfig`